kmrudenstam/Train-Scheduler/README.md

 https://kmrudenstam.github.io/Train-Scheduler/

-Project that utilizes HTML, CSS, Bootstrap, JS, JQuery, Moment.js, and Firebase
+A train schedule application that utilizes JQuery, Moment.js, and Firebase  to host arrival and departure data.